lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 html`<div ${myDirective()}></div>`
 ```

-Element expressions only work with directives.
+Element expressions only work with [directives](/guide/templates/directives).
 Any other value types in an element expression are ignored.

-There are a few built-in directives that can be used in element expressions.
-One example is the `ref` directive, which provides a reference to the rendered element.
+One built-in directive that can be used in an element expressions is the `ref` directive.
+It provides a reference to the rendered element.

 ```js
 html`<button ${ref(this.myRef)}`;